TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-event-log.md

 What about very large spreadsheets, where the transaction log is too big to fit into a single partition?
 DynamoDB will handle this case.
 If a partition needs to be split and all items have the same partition key, DynamoDB will split on the sort key.

 In our case, the resulting workload is guaranteed to be split unevenly.
 The partition with the most recently created entries will have virtually all of the traffic.
-In theory DynamoDB [adaptive capacity](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-partition-key-design.html#bp-partition-key-partitions-adaptive) should handle this case, allocating more of the table level IO quota to the hot partition.
+In theory, DynamoDB [adaptive capacity](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-partition-key-design.html#bp-partition-key-partitions-adaptive) should handle this case, allocating more of the table level IO quota to the hot partition.
 However, the more storage nodes we create with the same partition key, the more overhead is involved in determining the correct partition to use.

 Maybe we can help DynamoDB out.
 We don't need the entire transaction log to have the same partition key.
 We could break the log into multiple segments, where each segment has a different partition key.
 We can easily ensure that each segment is less than the size of a partition.
 At a minimum, we need enough entries per segment that we can retrieve a full page of entries with a single query.
 If we align segment boundaries with the entries that we create snapshots for, then all requests (apart from historical ones) can be handled by the most recent segment.